skilld-labs/zen/STARTERKIT/README.txt

 * (.tpl.php) file to your sub-theme, you will need to rebuild the "theme
 * registry."
 See https://drupal.org/node/173880#theme-registry
 *
-* Drupal 7 also stores a cache of the data in .info files.
+* Drupal 8 also stores a cache of the data in .info.yml files.
 If you modify any
-* lines in your sub-theme's .info file, you MUST refresh Drupal 7's cache by
+* lines in your sub-theme's .info.yml file, you MUST refresh Drupal 8's cache by
 * simply visiting the Appearance page at admin/appearance.
 *